dariiabutorina/OnlineShop/README.md

 A high-quality cosmetics online store

-Simple web-site, based on the RDMS MySQL (MySQLWorkbench was used during creating the project)
+Simple web-site, based on the RDBMS MySQL (MySQLWorkbench was used during creating the project)

 (There was also implemented a simple realization with the Storage class, without using JDBC)